Final Project: Cummer Museum

 Project: Cold Case does not actively seek cases that have gone cold.
 Rather, families of the victims reach out to Backmann to highlight their loved ones’ cases.
 Family members will provide details of the victim including their personality, accomplishments, and details surrounding the victim’s homicide or disappearance.
 Backmann says he understands that families grieve in their own way so it may be difficult for families to talk about their loved ones.

 “It is helpful that I have been through something similar, so we have that bond automatically,” Backmann said.
 “As long as someone cares, then families are more than willing to open up and share their stories.
 They truly appreciate the help.”

 Project: Cold Case has helped with a number of cold case arrests by keeping the public aware.
 Particularly with old cases, the technological advances of DNA testing became essential.
 In many cases, all the investigator needs is that one witness to come forward.

 Recently, Project: Cold Case featured a robbery-homicide from 1974 that has been solved more than 40 years later.

-“Our job is not to go out and try to solve these cases,” Backman stated.
+“Our job is not to go out and try to solve these cases,” Backmann stated.
 “Our jobs are to bring awareness to the public and make sure these people are not lost or forgotten.
 We always keep up with the families because we want them to know we care.”

 Project: Cold Case has become a bridge for families to connect to one another.
 What started as a man’s vision to advocate for unsolved cases has become a beacon of hope for families to preserve the memory of their loved ones.
-Backman has turned his grief from losing his father into a symbol of light from a dark situation.
+Backmann has turned his grief from losing his father into a symbol of light from a dark situation.
 As a result, some families have been able to get the justice they have long fought for.